Considering a job at Starbucks?

 The salary of an employee of any company, including Starbucks, is highly dependent on the geographical area in which they live.

 Every state has its wages, taxes, and so on.
-To top it all off, tipped employees take home a ton of cash in some places, and practically nothing in other places.
+To top it all off, tipped employees take home a substantial amount of cash in some places, and practically nothing in others.

 For example, here are some of the factors that affect Starbucks’ salaries: